 When traveling in Ireland, you must decide: How many days in a row can you eat a full Irish breakfast without popping?

 This traditional, delicious feast consists of the following: Sausage, bacon “rashers,” black and white pudding (pork, oats, and pork blood for black), fried tomato, potatoes, and eggs, all cooked in butter and graced with a heap of Irish soda bread, tea, and orange juice.
 Wow!

 A Luxury Hotel Irish Breakfast

 As a proud glutton, I ate a full Irish breakfast six out of the eight days of our Ireland road trip.
 (Subsequent research suggests that only actual farmers eat a full Irish breakfast every day, and regular Irish folk indulge only once a week, but oh well.)

-One of the best Irish breakfasts I devoured was at a four-star hotel called The Lodge at Ashford Castle (click here for availability and rates), in Cong, County Mayo.
+One of the best Irish breakfasts I devoured was at a four-star hotel called The Lodge at Ashford Castle (click here for availability and rates on Expedia), in Cong, County Mayo.
 This hotel, built in 1865 but maintained meticulously, also boasts a visual symphony of color and design that left me cooing.

 The Lodge at Ashford Castle

 Take, for example, our hotel room.
 As you can see below, it shone with jewel-toned, ornate decorations unlike any I have ever seen.
 Just look at that cow-pattered lounging divan!